kyma-project/cloud-manager/docs/user/tutorials/01-40-aws-vpc-peering.md

-# Create VPC peering in Azure
+# Create VPC peering in AWS

 This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in AWS.
 The tutorial assumes that the Cloud Manager module is enabled in your Kyma cluster.
 Follow the steps from this tutorial to create a